-This is important.
-We are currently living in a society where there still appears to be a lack of respect for the beliefs of others, one where stereotypes are unfortunately not uncommon, whether it’s racial stereotypes, gender stereotypes, ethnic stereotypes or religious stereotypes.
+We are currently living in a society where there still appears to be a lack of respect for the beliefs of others.
+One where stereotypes are unfortunately not uncommon, whether it’s racial stereotypes, gender stereotypes, ethnic stereotypes or religious stereotypes.

-This poem below relates to issues I have written about in the above paragraphs and also the way in which people of authority and power (throughout history) have sometimes attempted to take away culture and diversity because it does not fit in with their beliefs or their vision, or maybe because they have made stereotypical assumptions about a whole group of peoples depending on their religion or race.
-They have masked this seek to control under the disguise of “freedom” but in fact are actually just dictating the way they feel someone should be living and making that choice for them as opposed to targeting radicalism and extremism.
-This serves to show how it is essentially terrorism that can be a course of action taken to supposedly combat acts of terrorism committed by other groups of people.
-The poem also touches on the way we, in the western world are perhaps becoming desensitised to what is going on in other countries due to continuous exposure in the media of “nameless” people who have died, remembered as a statistic as opposed to a valued human being.
+The poem below addresses such stereotypes, as well as the way in which people of authority and power (throughout history) have sometimes attempted to take away culture and diversity because it does not fit in with their beliefs or their vision.
+Or, maybe because they have made stereotypical assumptions about a whole group of peoples depending on their religion or race.
+They mask this desire to control using the rhetoric of “freedom” but in fact are actually just dictating the way they feel someone should be living and making that choice for them as opposed to targeting extremism.
+This serves to show how terrorism can be a course of action taken to supposedly combat acts of terrorism committed by other groups of people.
+The poem also touches on the way we, in the western world, are becoming desensitised to what is going on in other countries due to continuous media exposure to “nameless” people who have died, remembered as a statistic as opposed to a valued human life.

 What’s the cost of keeping people safe,

 another human’s life at stake?